yonyou-tsdb/iotdb-toolkit/README.md

 4.Start backend and frontend services:

-- In the project root directory execute `java -jar target/iotdb-ui-0.12.5.jar --spring.config.location=application.xml` to startup, 8080 port is used by default
+- In the project root directory execute `java -jar target/iotdb-ui-0.12.5.jar --spring.config.location=application.yml` to startup, 8080 port is used by default

 - Map the contents in `/front/dist` or the front-end project compiled by yourself to a port through nginx.
 For example, the following configuration maps the application to port 8040: